-An ethnomusicologist studies music and focuses on the role that music plays in a given culture, according to the Society for Ethnomusicology.
-Ethnomusicologists typically work in academic settings as professors or assistant professors, and must complete field work as part of their studies.
-They typically also conduct research, write pieces for publication and educate students.
-Many of these professors work part-time or have flexible schedules, though they may face competition for tenured positions.
-As ethnomusicologists tend to work at the university level, most are required to have a doctorate in the music field.
+Ethnomusicologists study music, focusing on the role that music plays in a given culture, according to the Society for Ethnomusicology.
+Ethnomusicologists typically work in academic settings as professors or assistant professors and must complete field work or internships as part of their studies.
+Typically, they also conduct research and write pieces for publications.

 Find schools that offer these popular programs